 Smack dab in the middle of the Yucatan Peninsula, Mérida has been named Mexico’s Safest City for several years running.
 In fact, it’s recognized as the second most safe city in all of North America.
 But that’s not the only thing Mérida has going for it.
 It’s an incredibly interesting, surprising and chill destination for visitors from all around the globe.

-We loved our recent visit to Mérida so much!
-Although it was a whirlwind business trip, we did manage to find some time to enjoy the city.
-Tucked into the tropical jungles of Mexico’s Yucatan, it is the largest city in the State.
+Tucked into the tropical jungles of Mexico’s Yucatan, Mérida is the largest city in the State.
 You wouldn’t know there are more than 1 million people living here, as the city spreads out nicely.
 It never felt crowded in any way, and Mérida is so clean!
 No trash on the streets, no overloaded garbage cans.

 The Centro Historico in Merida is one of the largest in the Americas, with only Mexico City and Havana having larger ones.
 This is where our hotel was located, and where we visited some amazing restaurants and historical sites.